USACE-WaterManagement/pythonCWMS/README.md

 - Or use `pythonCWMS.bat` for the custom CWMS environment

 #### Install additional libraries
-- To install additional libraries beyond what is in the [requirements_binary_only.txt](./requirements_binary_only.txt) file, open the powershell included in your python (e.g. "C:\hec\python\pythonCWMS0.8.0\WinPython Powershell Prompt.exe") and do a pip install from there.
+- To install additional libraries beyond what is in the [requirements_binary_only.txt](./requirements_binary_only.txt) file, open the WinPython powershell included in your python (e.g. `C:\hec\python\pythonCWMS0.8.0\WinPython Powershell Prompt.exe`) and do a pip install from there.

 ### CAVI Usage
 - To run a python script in the CAVI, edit the [`example_python_script_launcher.py`](./jython_scripts/example_python_script_launcher.py) jython script to point to your python script and save in the script editor.
 You can pass arguments from your jython environment (e.g. watershed path etc...).